abuicke/tarot/major arcana/(12) The Hanged Man/(12) The Hanged Man.md

 2) **Giving up**.
 Seeing that no more progress can be made in the current state or situation.
 3) Reaching an **impasse**.
 4) (Being) **stuck**, a situation that can't progress in it's current form.
+5) Achieving a new perspective as the result of being stuck.
+Forced to pay attention as the result of immobility.